Skip to main content

 • “This game, on the other hand, sticks to the lean mechanical limitations and sort of off-the-wall approach to making ideas work within those bounds that defined the NES.”

-• “The gameplay is so unique that all these can be overlooked and treated as a classic game.”
+• “That being said, the gameplay is so unique that all these can be overlooked and treated as a classic game.”

 • graphics